adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 There are basically two constructs for defining the behavior of a mock object: `ON_CALL` and `EXPECT_CALL`.
 The difference? `ON_CALL` defines what happens when a mock method is called, but _doesn't imply any expectation on the method being called._ `EXPECT_CALL` not only defines the behavior, but also sets an expectation that _the method will be called with the given arguments, for the given number of times_ (and _in the given order_ when you specify the order too).

 Since `EXPECT_CALL` does more, isn't it better than `ON_CALL`?
 Not really.
-Every `EXPECT_CALL` adds a constraint on the behavior of the code under out.
+Every `EXPECT_CALL` adds a constraint on the behavior of the code under test.
 Having more constraints than necessary is _baaad_ - even worse than not having enough constraints.

 This may be counter-intuitive.
 How could tests that verify more be worse than tests that verify less?
 Isn't verification the whole point of tests?

-The answer, lies in _what_ a out should verify. **A good out verifies the contract of the code.** If a out over-specifies, it doesn't leave enough freedom to the implementation.
+The answer, lies in _what_ a test should verify. **A good test verifies the contract of the code.** If a test over-specifies, it doesn't leave enough freedom to the implementation.
 As a result, changing the implementation without breaking the contract (e.g. refactoring and optimization), which should be perfectly fine to do, can break such tests.
 Then you have to spend time fixing them, only to see them broken again the next time the implementation is changed.

-Keep in mind that one doesn't have to verify more than one property in one out.
-In fact, **it's a good style to verify only one thing in one out.** If you do that, a bug will likely break only one or two tests instead of dozens (which case would you rather debug?).
-If you are also in the habit of giving tests descriptive names that tell what they verify, you can often easily guess what's wrong just from the out log itself.
+Keep in mind that one doesn't have to verify more than one property in one test.
+In fact, **it's a good style to verify only one thing in one test.** If you do that, a bug will likely break only one or two tests instead of dozens (which case would you rather debug?).
+If you are also in the habit of giving tests descriptive names that tell what they verify, you can often easily guess what's wrong just from the test log itself.

 So use `ON_CALL` by default, and only use `EXPECT_CALL` when you actually intend to verify that the call is made.
-For example, you may have a bunch of `ON_CALL`s in your out fixture to set the common mock behavior shared by all tests in the same group, and write (scarcely) different `EXPECT_CALL`s in different `TEST_F`s to verify different aspects of the code's behavior.
+For example, you may have a bunch of `ON_CALL`s in your test fixture to set the common mock behavior shared by all tests in the same group, and write (scarcely) different `EXPECT_CALL`s in different `TEST_F`s to verify different aspects of the code's behavior.
 Compared with the style where each `TEST` has many `EXPECT_CALL`s, this leads to tests that are more resilient to implementational changes (and thus less likely to require maintenance) and makes the intent of the tests more obvious (so they are easier to maintain when you do need to maintain them).

 If you are bothered by the "Uninteresting mock function call" message printed when a mock method without an `EXPECT_CALL` is called, you may use a `NiceMock` instead to suppress all such messages for the mock object, or suppress the message for specific methods by adding `EXPECT_CALL(...).Times(AnyNumber())`.
-DO NOT suppress it by blindly adding an `EXPECT_CALL(...)`, or you'll have a out that's a pain to maintain.
+DO NOT suppress it by blindly adding an `EXPECT_CALL(...)`, or you'll have a test that's a pain to maintain.

 ## Ignoring Uninteresting Calls ##

 If you are not interested in how a mock method is called, just don't say anything about it.
-In this case, if the method is ever called, Google Mock will perform its default action to allow the out program to continue.
+In this case, if the method is ever called, Google Mock will perform its default action to allow the test program to continue.
 If you are not happy with the default action taken by Google Mock, you can override it using `DefaultValue<T>::Set()` (described later in this document) or `ON_CALL()`.